PatentFig AI: AI Patent Drawing Software for IP Teams (Full Overview)

 Final takeaway

-PatentFig's value is not just "generate one image."
+PatentFig AI's value is not just "generate one image."
 Its core value is combining generation, regeneration, version control, and export into one operational pipeline.

 For patent-figure work, where consistency and traceability matter, that integrated workflow is usually more valuable than isolated point tools.